abraunegg/onedrive/docs/advanced-usage.md

 | ![Uncheck-Personal](./images/personal-files-on-demand.png) | ![Uncheck-Business](./images/business-files-on-demand.png) |

 ## Configuring the client for use when 'sync_dir' is a mounted directory
-In some environments, your setup might be that your configured 'sync_dir' is pointing to another mounted file system - a NFS|CIFS location, an external drive (USB stuc, eSATA etc).
+In some environments, your setup might be that your configured 'sync_dir' is pointing to another mounted file system - a NFS|CIFS location, an external drive (USB stick, eSATA etc).
 As such, you configure your 'sync_dir' as follows:
 ```text
 sync_dir = "/path/to/mountpoint/OneDrive"
 ```